awyspr/fieldnotes/x2026-01-16-deal-sizing-from-estimates.md

 MRR based on 100 users x the vendor's public AWSMP pricing of $35 per user per month - so MRR $3,500.

 AI decided that it should be $22,800.
 Yes, thats right, about 8x larger.
-We think it picked the enterprise license which is advertised at $20,000 as the base.
+We think it picked the enterprise license which is advertised on AWSMP public pricing at $25,000 as the base and somehow discounted it.

 Our take aways from this:
 - x